 - Check network status before sending

-- Avoid Bitcoin during busy times
+- Avoid Bitcoin during high-activity periods

 - Use faster networks (Tron, etc.)

-Lost Funds
+Losing Funds

-> "Sent USDT to recipient's address but wrong network. $800 gone."
+"I sent USDT to the recipient's address but I used the wrong network.
+I lost $800."

-P2P Scam
+A Look at a P2P Scam

-> "Released Bitcoin after seeing M-Pesa SMS.
+"I released Bitcoin after seeing an SMS message from M-Pesa.
 It was fake.
-Lost $500."
+I lost $500."

-Bank Issues
+Bank Problems

-Risk Comparison: Crypto vs Traditional
+Risk Comparison: Cryptocurrency vs. Traditional Services

-| Risk | Crypto | Traditional |
+| Risk | Cryptocurrency | Traditional Services |

 | Volatility | High | None |

-| Scams | Common | Rare |
+| Scams | Frequent | Rare |

 | Platform failure | Possible | Rare |

-| Regulation | Uncertain | Clear |
+| Regulation | Unstable | Clear |

-| Consumer protection | None | Some |
+| Consumer protection | None | Exists |

-| Total loss possible | Yes | Very rare |
+| Possibility of losing all your money | Yes | Very rare |

-Who Should NOT Use Crypto
+Those Who Should Not Use Cryptocurrency

-Who MIGHT Use Crypto (Carefully)
+Those Who CAN Use Crypto (With Caution)

-- Experienced crypto users
+- Experienced crypto users.

-- Small, non-critical amounts
+- Small, not-too-important amounts.

-- Those with backup plans
+- Those who have backup plans.

 Conclusion

-- Financial loss from volatility and fees
+- Financial loss due to price changes and fees.

-- Technical errors are irreversible
+- Technical errors are unrecoverable.

-- Security threats are constant
+- Security risks are frequent.

-- No protection if things go wrong
+- There is no protection if things go wrong.

 Find reliable options on our comparison page.